dsi-icl/do-voice-interaction/rasa-project/data/nlu.md

 - I'd like to shutdown the Screens
 - Screens shutdown
 - Shut down GDO
+- Turn off the GDO
+- Can you turn off the screens
 - Could you shutdown the global data observatory

 ## intent:turn_on_gdo